lyquid/Aerolits/CONTRIBUTING.md

-Best if you can open an isue :)
+Best if you can open an issue :)